Risk Management for Faculty

 AS296 - Request for Travel to Restricted Regions for Student Study Trips

-The nature of short-term domestic and international travel is that emergencies and questions come up outside of “normal” working hours.
-Because we realize that emergencies can occur at any time.
-LSU has contracted with International SOS to provide medical and emergency services.
-They can be reached at www.internationalsos.com or 215-942-8478.
+The nature of short-term domestic and international travel is that emergencies and questions may come up outside of LSU's working hours.
+Because we realize that emergencies can occur at any time, LSU has contracted with On Call to provide medical and emergency services.
+They can be reached at www.oncallinternational.com or 603-328-6396.

 All faculty participating in APA-sponsored programs are required to attend annual risk management training sessions.
-These sessions use case studies culled from real-life experiences from different study abroad programs, although not all the case studies come from LSU-run programs.
+These sessions use case studies culled from real-life experiences from different study abroad programs.
+(Note: Not all the case studies come from LSU-run programs.)
 The risk management training is designed to familiarize faculty with best practices for mitigating risk before the start of their programs and for managing emergencies and disciplinary procedures that may arise during the program.
-The materials presented at the orientation are derived from the best practices materials provided by NAFSA and The Forum.
+The materials presented at the orientation are derived from best-practices materials provided by NAFSA and The Forum.

 Forms to Use While Abroad

 - Waiver for Weekend Travel: Have students fill out this form if they are traveling on weekend(s) away from the town where the group is residing; forms should be filled out and returned to the Program Director before the students leave for the weekend.

 - Disciplinary Report Form: To be filled out any time a student is issued a first, second, or third degree disciplinary action.
 The form should be submitted directly to Academic Programs Abroad.